Who We Are

 OLLIN DUNFORD

-Ollin Dunford is retired from Goodyear Rubber Tire & Company and holds a bachelor’s degree from Western Carolina University in Sociology with a Minor in Health and Physical Education.
+Ollin is retired from Goodyear Rubber Tire & Company and holds a bachelor’s degree from Western Carolina University in sociology with a minor in health and physical education.
 He has served on the Jackson County Planning Board since March 2021.
-Prior to that, he served on the planning board for the Village of Forest Hills, as well as a Board Member for Jackson County Sports Hall of Fame for 12 years.
+Prior to that, he served on the planning board for the Village of Forest Hills, as well as a board member for Jackson County Sports Hall of Fame for 12 years.

 Ollin has been a fixture in Jackson County Sports for more than 20 years.
 He has served as Varsity Girls’ Head Basketball coach at Smoky Mountain High School since 2018.
 Prior to that, he served 13 years as assistant coach with 11 of the years as the Head Junior Varsity coach.
 He has been the President of Jackson County Youth Basketball for more than 18 years.

-Mr. Dunford lives in Jackson County with his wife, Jane Adams-Dunford, the Associate Vice Chancellor for Student Affairs at WCU.
+Ollin lives in Jackson County with his wife, Jane Adams-Dunford, Associate Vice Chancellor for Student Affairs at WCU.

 DAVID GARRETT